-Bentley Stansbury is a shareholder with Keesal, Young & Logan in its Long Beach office, where his practice centers on all aspects of financial services litigation.
+Bentley Stansbury is a shareholder with Keesal, Young & Logan in its Long Beach office.
+He currently serves on the firm’s Executive Committee and its Diversity and Inclusion Committee.

 Bentley has tried cases on both the plaintiff and defense side, with the majority of his practice focused on following areas:

 Bentley represents the firm’s clients in all aspects of securities litigation.
 He has represented broker-dealers, registered investment advisors, clearing firms, investment banks, and individual financial advisors.
-His recent experience includes the representation of the firm’s clients in disputes pertaining to retail investments, clearing firm liability, AML, regulatory and SRO rule violations, trading away, and Ponzi schemes.
+His recent experience includes the representation of the firm’s clients in disputes pertaining to retail investments, alternative investments, REITs, clearing firm liability, regulatory and SRO rule violations, trading away, and Ponzi schemes.